 On June 17, 1994, O.J.
 Simpson was asked to surrender in connection with the murder of his ex-wife and her friend, Ronald Goldman.
-Instead of showing up at the police station, he fled and led authorities on a wild chase across L.A.’s freeways that was broadcasted live on television around the world.
+Instead of showing up at the police station, he fled and led authorities on a wild chase across L.A.’s freeways with a broadcast live on television around the world.
 The car chase started in Orange County and ended in his Brentwood driveway.

 During the chase, Simpson talked to his mother, and detective Tom Lange who was heard almost begging O.J. to surrender and give up the gun he was supposedly holding to his own head.

 He endearingly called him ‘Juice’ and kept telling him how so many people loved him.
 He was comforting him and asking him to throw the gun out the window because he ‘was scaring’ them.

 Simpson never stopped and didn’t surrender the gun.
 The several police cruisers following him never even tried to surround him or stop him.
 They did not blow his tires with a pike strip, which would have been easy to do.
 They never shot at the car even if they knew he was armed and possibly dangerous.

 They treated him with kid gloves and some say with great humanity.
 They probably were too afraid to go after the Juice, considering that it was televised and people were cheering him along the way.
 Thousands of people encouraged their favorite footballer to break the law and resist arrest.
 Strange social phenomenon if you ask me when you consider that he was being charged with murdering two people.